LucaBlackDragon/TestDependabot/README.md

 # Test Dependabot

 This is a test repository for Dependabot.
 It contains a simple console application that parses JSON files.
-A vunerable version of the `System.Text.Json` package is used to demonstrate how Dependabot can help keep dependencies up to date.
+Vunerable versions of the `Newtonsoft.Json` and `System.Text.Json` packages are used to demonstrate how Dependabot can help keep dependencies up to date.